If you were searching the web as a consumer, looking for the best Psychologist, would you know what to search for?

 - None of them will help every client

-- The drop out rates can be quite high
+- The drop out rates can be pretty high

-- Clients who do drop out prematurely tend to fare worse than clients who are able to complete treatment, and
+- Clients who do drop out prematurely tend to fare worse than clients who can complete treatment, and

 So yes, therapy helps, sometimes, and for some people.
-It is perplexing to think how the research findings are all so similar in the different schools of psychotherapy (Wampold, 2001) until it is made clear that non-specific treatment factors are common across the various schools of psychotherapy.
-These non-specific factors are described below, and together make up to 85% of the overall outcome variance in psychotherapeutic studies (Hubble and Miller, 2004).
+However, it is perplexing to think how the research findings are all so similar in the different schools of psychotherapy (Wampold, 2001) until it is made clear that non-specific treatment factors are shared across the various schools of psychotherapy.
+These non-specific factors are described below and together contribute 85% of the overall outcome variance in psychotherapeutic studies (Hubble and Miller, 2004).

-Whilst one mode of therapy may not be generally more effective than another, the goodness of fit does seem to be important, so do choose a Psychologist who has experience in treating your particular concern as well as an approach or therapy model that seems to make sense or appeal to you.
+Whilst one mode of therapy may not generally be more effective than another, the goodness of fit does seem to be necessary.
+So try to choose a Psychologist who has experience in treating your particular concern, as well as an approach or therapy model that seems to make sense or appeal to you.

 2. They help you to hope, expect and believe that you can improve

 (Expectancy of Treatment Effects = 15% of overall outcome variance)